Charles Newton Hunter: Merrill's Marauders and Burma

 In February 1944, under command of Brigadier General Frank Merrill, 2,503 men and 360 mules began a 1,000 mile march - out of India, over the Patkai region of the Himalayas and deep into the Burmese jungle.

 But on March 29, General Merrill suffered his first heart attack and command returned to then executive officer, Colonel Hunter.

 Following months of forced marches through monsoon season, weakened by hunger and malnutrition, suffering from amoebic dysentery, malaria, various fevers, snake bite, scrub typhus, and fungal skin diseases they were reaching the end of their ability to continue.
 Captain Fred O. Lyons said the last thing keeping him going had been not letting Colonel Hunter down:

 August 3, 1944, following the last battle, Myitkyina was declared secure and on that day Col. Hunter was sent back to the United States.

 After five major battles and seventeen minor engagements only two men survived without being hospitalized or killed.
 One was a Lieutenant Phil Weld, who later became famous for his single-handed ocean racing of small sailboats.
 The other was Colonel Charles N. Hunter.

 After the war

 After World War II, Colonel Hunter was Deputy Chief of Staff of the 4th Army and Commanding Officer of Fort Sam Houston in San Antonio, Texas.

 He retired to Cheyenne, Wyoming, home of his wife, Don Mae, who died February 27, 1970, of heart failure.
-Of their three daughters, only his youngest, Sara is alive today.
-Anne died in 1959 and Sue in 1977.
+His daughter Anne died in 1959, and Sue in 1977.